Robie's Country Store

-Robie's Country Store is a historic store at 9 Riverside Street in Hooksett, New Hampshire, United States.
+Robie's Country Store was a historic store at 9 Riverside Street in Hooksett, New Hampshire, United States.
 As a business, the general store was in continuous operation between 1822 and 1997, the last 110 years under the ownership of the Robie family from 1887, from whence it gets its name.
 The current building, constructed in 1906 following a fire, is a rare regional example of a store with a "boomtown" facade.
 It has been a political stop for presidential candidates since the early 1950s.
 Robie's Country Store was added to the National Register of Historic Places in 2000, and the New Hampshire State Register of Historic Places in 2002.
-It is now owned by a non-profit organization, with the store operated under lease.
+In August 2026, the store permanently closed.

 Description

 Robie's is located in the village center of Hooksett, on a parcel bounded on the south by the Merrimack River, the east by a railroad right of way, and the north by Riverside Street.
 It is a 1 1/2-story wood-frame structure, with a gabled roof obscured on the front by a two-story facade.
 The facade has elaborate Italianate features, including paneled corner pilasters and a projecting cornice with a dentil course and modillion blocks.